IRacing: IndyCar Series

+iRacing Special Events

+iRacing host several Special Events across each calendar year, including 24-hour endurance events inspired by the 24 Hours of Daytona, the Nürburgring 24 Hours and the Spa 24 Hours.

 Reception

 iRacing was launched to the public on August 26, 2008.
 By July 2009 more than 16,000 individuals had subscribed to the service.
 The company said there were 50,000 members as of December 2013.
 By April of 2020, iRacing.com president and CFO Anthony Gardner claimed the service had over 160,000 active subscribers.

 iRacing has received favorable reviews from automobile, racing and gaming magazines as well as websites dedicated to racing simulators.
-The service has also been criticized for not yet including features often found on other racing simulators, such as rain and more advanced visual damage modeling.
+The service has also been criticized for not yet including features often found on other racing simulators, such more advanced visual damage modeling.
+Rain was added to the sim for Season 2 2024, while not all series and cars offer wet racing as of early 2025 the list of series that do offer rain is extensive.
 PC Gamer stated that the game was "not one that will be to everyone's taste", while GameStar back in 2009 concluded "The graphics give the impression of an unfinished beta, but at least the atmosphere between the players is always friendly."